Times Square Ball Drop on NYE will be virtual this year

 New Year’s Eve 2020 from the couch at home

-Anyone who watches the ball drop at home from the couch this year will see a celebration dedicated to ‘the best of human spirit’.
+Anyone who watches the ball drop at home from the couch this year will see a celebration dedicated to ‘the best of the human spirit’.
 Attention will be paid to emergency service workers, doctors and scientists.
-And of course the artists who frame the celebration will not be missing.
-For the 1,400 kilos of confetti that is normally scattered over the audience they will need to find another destination though.
+And of course, the artists who frame the celebration will not be missing.
+For the 1,400 kilos of confetti that is normally scattered over the audience, they will need to find another destination though.